temporalio/documentation/docs/java-implementing-workflows.md

 ## Child Workflows

-Besides activities, a workflow can also orchestrate other workflows.
+Besides activities, a Workflow can also orchestrate other Workflows.

-`Workflow.newChildWorkflowStub` returns a client-side stub that implements a child workflow interface.
+`Workflow.newChildWorkflowStub` returns a client-side stub that implements a child Workflow interface.
-It takes a child workflow type and optional child workflow options as arguments.
-Workflow options may be needed to override the timeouts and task queue if they differ from the ones defined in the `@WorkflowMethod` annotation or parent workflow.
+It takes a child Workflow type and optional child Workflow options as arguments.
+Workflow options may be needed to override the timeouts and task queue if they differ from the ones defined in the `@WorkflowMethod` annotation or parent Workflow.

-The first call to the child workflow stub must always be to a method annotated with `@WorkflowMethod`.
+The first call to the child Workflow stub must always be to a method annotated with `@WorkflowMethod`.
 Similar to activities, a call can be made synchronous or asynchronous by using `Async#function` or `Async#procedure`.
-The synchronous call blocks until a child workflow completes.
+The synchronous call blocks until a child Workflow completes.
 The asynchronous call returns a `Promise` that can be used to wait for the completion.
 After an async call returns the stub, it can be used to send signals to the child by calling methods annotated with `@SignalMethod`.
-Querying a child workflow by calling methods annotated with `@QueryMethod` from within workflow code is not supported.
+Querying a child Workflow by calling methods annotated with `@QueryMethod` from within Workflow code is not supported.
 However, queries can be done from activities using the provided `WorkflowClient` stub.

 ```java